bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: {!@fig:vid-initiator-prd}-->
 <!--TODO: {!@fig:vid-initiator-btd}-->

-Our recordings show that in embryos where the cephalic furrow fails to initiate, ectopic folds invariably appear near the canonical site of cephalic furrow invagination ({@fig:ectopic}a,b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
+Our recordings show that in all embryos where the cephalic furrow fails to initiate, ectopic folds appear near the canonical site of cephalic furrow invagination ({@fig:ectopic}a,b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
-They appear 15 min after the cephalic furrow would have formed, when the germ band is extended around 35% of the egg length ({@fig:ectopic}a,c,d, {@tbl:gbtime}).
+They appear 15 min after the cephalic furrow would have formed, when the germ band is extended to around 35% of the egg length ({@fig:ectopic}a,c,d, {@tbl:gbtime}).
-They then disappear quicker than the cephalic furrow, in about 20 min.
+They then disappear in about 20 min, faster than the cephalic furrow in wild type.
 Ectopic folds have a wider and often asymmetric cleft, and lack wedge-shaped initiators and other stereotypic cell morphologies present in the cephalic furrow [@Spencer2015-td] ({@fig:ectopic}b, {!@fig:vid-profile-btd}, {!@fig:vid-profile-eve}).
 The position of ectopic folds also varies between individual mutant embryos.
 <!--TODO:AB: Quantify variability of ectopic folds (a bit more than fig 1f)-->